 - Don't use tinsel or string on your tree.
-If eaten, they can get tangled in your pet’s intestines.
+If eaten, they can get tangled in your pet’s stomach.

 - Plastic or paper ornaments are great alternatives to glass or ceramic ornaments.
-You can even have an origami-making party with your family and create a custom set of paper ornaments!
+Host an origami-making party with your family and create a custom set of paper ornaments!

 - Watch the cords.
 Duct tape them to the floor or buy a cord cover.

 Food & Presents

 - Keep food in containers with lids or cover with plastic wrap.
 Put a fork on top of the plastic wrap to discourage cats from lying on your food.